|Years||1960 (8o 4th)

 Her first win was possibly in a private match against King’s College London in November 1954 when she was in RUWBC’s second four, but she also remembers winning the Style Cup that was awarded by the university to the best freshers crew to ensure good technique early on, to which she has always attributed the club’s reputation for rowing well.
 Incidentally, the University Women’s Rowing Association regatta also offered a Style Cup and she feels that it’s an idea which should be used more today.

 In 1955 she was gained an official Reading University ‘blazer’, and noted excitedly in her rowing album that this was, “The first time I’ve had colours!”
 The back story to this was that she had hardly even done any sport at school because she had been “a rather poorly sort of child who wore glasses and couldn’t run very well,” according to an interview with her published in The Times (24 June 1999) in which she added, “My mother died of pneumonia and at the end of the war I also had it, so my father was horrified when I took up rowing.”
 In 1958 she gained a Reading ‘shell’ (the equivalent of a blue from Oxford or Cambridge, and so named because there are shells in the University’s coat of arms).

-After four years rowing at Reading (she stayed on to do a Masters’ degree which, she says, she never wrote up because she spent too much time rowing), she moved to London to do teacher training and joined the United Universities Women’s BC.
+After five years rowing at Reading (she stayed on to do a Masters’ degree which, she says, she never wrote up because she spent too much time rowing), Pauline moved to London in the Autumn of 1959 to do teacher training and joined the United Universities Women’s BC.
 She was in the right place at the right time for her rowing career to take off.